kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/multitenancy.md

   roleARN: arn:aws:iam::11122233355:role/multi-tenancy-nested-role
   sessionName: multi-tenancy-nested-role-session
   sourceidentityRef:
-    apiVersion: infrastructure.cluster.x-k8s.io/v1beta1
     kind: AWSClusterRoleIdentity
     name: multi-tenancy-role
 ```

-## Secure Access to Identitys
+## Secure Access to Identities
-`allowedNamespaces` field is used to grant access to the namespaces to use Identitys.
+`allowedNamespaces` field is used to grant access to the namespaces to use Identities.
 Only AWSClusters that are created in one of the Identity's allowed namespaces can use that Identity.
 `allowedNamespaces` are defined by providing either a list of namespaces or label selector to select namespaces.

-Note that the `capa-eks-control-plane-system` namespace will need to be included in the allow namespace list and/or have labels added to allow access to identities used by AWSClusters.

 ### Examples